Low Back Pain & Exercise

 - Use a foam roller

-If low back pain is left untreated the acute pain can lead to chronic pain and create tension in the legs and hips and could lead to nerve damage.
+If left untreated the acute pain can lead to chronic pain and create tension in the legs and hips and could eventually lead to nerve damage.

 World Health Organization Website – Low back pain Janet K. Freburger, PT, PhD,1,2 George M. Holmes, PhD,1 Robert P. Agans, PhD,3,4 Anne M. Jackman, MSW,1Jane D. Darter, BA,1 Andrea S. Wallace, RN, PhD,5 Liana D. Castel, PhD,1 William D. Kalsbeek, PhD,3,4 andTimothy S. Carey, MD, MPH1,6, The Rising Prevalence Of Chronic Low Back Pain Waddell G , 1987 Volvo award in clinical sciences.
 A new clinical model for the treatment of low-back pain Frymoyer J W; Pope, M H; Clements, J H; Wilder, D G; Macpherson, B; Ashikaga, T - Risk factors in low back pain.
 An Epidemiological survey.